karlkfi/kpt-config-sync/docs/dev/build_operator.md

 The instructions for configuring and installing Nomos with an operator are described in the [Operator Installation Guide](../user/installation.md).
-*However*, the `operator-bundle.yaml` uses a released version of Nomos.
-In order to deploy your local version run
+*However*, `nomos-operator.yaml` uses a released build of Nomos.
+In order to deploy your local tree with the latest operator release candidate run

 ```$bash
 $ make deploy-operator